PratyushGupta77/PratyushGupta77/README.md

 </p>

 ### 👨‍💻 About Me
-I am a B.Tech IT student (Batch of 2027) and a **Licensed Pharmacist**.
-I bridge the gap between healthcare expertise and modern full-stack engineering.
-Currently, I am focused on mastering the **MERN Stack** and building intelligent systems with **AI/ML**.
+I am a B.Tech IT student and a **Licensed Pharmacist**, bridging the gap between healthcare expertise and modern full-stack engineering.
+I am focused on mastering the **MERN Stack** and building intelligent systems with **AI/ML**.

 - 🚀 **Goals:** Securing a high-impact engineering role and mastering System Design.
 - 🛠️ **Current Project:** Building **MedIt**, a hyperlocal digital healthcare ecosystem.